 - Supplies for your destination such as beach toys or towels

 This is our latest packing technique- everybody gets a backpack.
 We found ours at Amazon!
 In the backpack is all of your clothes, screens, and toiletries.
 We also use packing cubes to organize clothes within the bags.
 We started packing this way in preparation to travel overseas, where we’ll have even less stuff with us!

-The benefits to using backpacks is that everyone can keep track of their own things, and when it’s time to go somewhere, you just grab your “one bag” and you’re ready to go!
+The benefits to using backpacks are that everyone can keep track of their own things, and when it’s time to go somewhere, you just grab your “one bag” and you’re ready to go!